 I can’t believe more Southwest flyers don’t do this.
 It’s so simple.
 Just enter your credit cards into the Southwest Dining program.
 And each time you buy a meal with your connected card at participating restaurants and bars — you’ll earn Southwest points!

 I’m doing this and Southwest points roll in whenever I happen to eat at a place in the program.
 Not only does this add to my Southwest points stash, it counts as earning activity and prevents my Southwest points from expiring.

 Before I explain how many points you can earn with the Dining Program, here’s how to really ramp up the points.
 Consider these credit cards for your restaurant spending:

 - Chase Sapphire Preferred® Card – bonus is worth ~$750 on Southwest, no annual fee in year one, 2X points at restaurants

-- Chase Sapphire Reserve® – bonus is worth ~$750 on Southwest, 3x points at restaurants
+- Chase Sapphire Reserve® – bonus is worth ~$750 on Southwest (when redeemed through Chase Ultimate Rewards), 3x points at restaurants

-- Capital One® Savor® Cash Rewards Credit Card – $500 cash bonus after spending $3,000 in the first three months, 4% cash back at restaurants, no annual fee in year one
+- Capital One® Savor® Cash Rewards Credit Card – $300 cash bonus after spending $3,000 in the first three months, 4% cash back at restaurants, $95 annual fee (waived the first year)

 You’ll earn the bonus when you meet the minimum spending requirement.